dmhacker/arch-linux-surface/README.md

 You are now finished.
 Reboot your system and change your bootloader to load the `linux-surface` kernel.

+## Additional Packages

+Consider installing the following packages from the AUR if your device meets the given requirements.

+* [libwacom-surface](https://aur.archlinux.org/packages/libwacom-surface) — all devices — may help fix IPTS/touchscreen issues
+* [surface-control](https://aur.archlinux.org/packages/surface-control/) — Surface Book 2 only — provides an interface for controlling the SB2's dGPU
+* [surface-dtx-daemon](https://aur.archlinux.org/packages/surface-dtx-daemon/) — Surface Book 2 only — improves the clipboard detachment process for the SB2

 ## Troubleshooting

 For touchscreen issues, consider looking at [issue #56](https://github.com/dmhacker/arch-linux-surface/issues/56).